Noeline Brown: Television and film

+In 2006, she was a competitor in the fourth season of Dancing with the Stars, hoping to win money for her chosen charity 'Starting Points', which provides early intervention for children with special needs.
+She had previously won a sizeable amount of money on Who Wants to Be a Millionaire? for the same charity.
+Together with professional dance partner Carmello, she placed fourth.

-She has briefly appeared in both feature films and TV movies.
-Her earlier film career included roles in Walkabout (1971) and Emma's War (1985).
+Brown has also appeared in feature films and TV movies.
+Her earlier career included roles in 1971 adventure survival film Walkabout alongside Jenny Agutter and David Gulpilil, and 1987 drama film Emma's War opposite Miranda Otto and Lee Remick.
 She played the role of Leonara Biviano in the Australian film Razzle Dazzle: A Journey into Dance in 2007.

+Brown was portrayed by Jane Allsop in the 2007 television movie The King, about the life of Graham Kennedy.

 Recognition and awards

 Brown was appointed Australia's first Ambassador for Ageing by the Rudd government.

 She won the 2007 Norman Kessell Award for best performance for her portrayal of Florence Foster Jenkins in Peter Quilter's play Glorious!